About Robyn Phillips

 In 2017 I took part in long distance walking events including the Ultra Challenge Winter Walk (20km), the London Moonwalk (42 km), the Ultra Challenge London to Brighton half (56km) and the Oxfam Trailwalker (100km).
 I also competed in the Hever Castle Triathlon series at Super Sprint distance (400m swim, 20km cycle, 4km run).

 - My 2018 physical challenges included walking the Yorkshire 3 Peaks (42 kms), running in a Gauntlet Triathlon relay team (21km) at Cholmondeley Castle, and the Sprint Plus triathlon (800 swim, 40km cycle, 8km run) at Hever Castle.

 Challenges for 2019 included Blenheim Palace Sprint Triathlon (750m Swim, 20km cycle, 5.4km run), Royal Windsor Triathlon (1.5km swim, 40km cycle, 10km run), Derwent Water Island Hop Adventure Swim(3km), Chillswim Coniston End to End (8.44km), Kew Gardens 10km run and the Windsor & Eton half marathon (21.1km) run.

 2020 started with a list of potential physical challenges to choose from but most of those were cancelled or postponed.
 I did manage to complete the Chiltern 50km Ultrachallenge.

-For 2021 I am hoping to complete Cotswold Classic, a half ironman distance triathlon.
+In July 2021 I finished the Cotswold Classic, a half ironman distance triathlon.